Timmins: Healthcare

+Emergency Services

+The Timmins Fire Department provides fire protection, technical rescue services, hazardous materials response and first responder emergency medical assistance to the city.
+The department was established in 1911, after a devastating fire which destroyed the community of South Porcupine, over 2200 sqkm of land, 73 people and $3 million CAD in property.
+Locals gathered inside of a box car owned by the Temiskaming and Northern Ontario Railway..

 Transportation

 Timmins Victor M. Power Airport is the main regional airport for the Timmins area.
 Regional ground transportation is provided by Ontario Northland Motor Coach Services operating out of the Timmins Transit Terminal.